 How do SSDs Store and Retain Data without Power?

-SSDs retain data without power because of a very special phenomenon of electronics called charge trapping.
-The most basic storage element inside an SSD is a floating gate MOSFET which is also called a Cell.
-With the help of micro-fabrication, millions of these floating gate MOSFETs or charge trap flash cells are embedded inside tiny NAND Flash chips.
+SSDs retain data without power due to a unique phenomenon in electronics called charge trapping.
+The most basic storage element inside an SSD is a floating-gate MOSFET, also known as a Cell.
+With the help of microfabrication, millions of these floating-gate MOSFETs or charge-trap flash cells are embedded inside tiny NAND Flash chips.

-Normal transistors do not hold the charge but floating gate transistors can do so.
+Normal transistors do not retain the charge, but floating gate transistors can.
 Depending on their state, we can interpret it into the form of data.

 When we combine millions and billions of these cells or transistors, we create NAND Flash memory.
-Now, because one floating gate transistor or cells can hold the data, the whole NAND Flash chip can hold all its data.
-In this way, the data is retained in the form of electric charge bit by bit inside tiny cells.
+Now, because one floating gate transistor or cell can hold the data, the whole NAND Flash chip can hold all its data.
+In this way, the data is retained in the form of an electric charge, bit by bit, inside tiny cells.
+In 3D NAND, the cells are stacked vertically to increase storage density even more than 2D NAND.

-Computers work with the help of digital data which means the information must be in logic “0” and “1”.
-More precisely, the data must be stored with the help of a series of high and low levels of voltage.
+Computers work with the help of digital data, which means the information must be in logic “0” and “1”.
+More precisely, the data must be stored using a series of high and low voltage levels.
 You can imagine the SSDs as huge circuitry that can be programmed or erased per our requirements.

-So, storing the data inside an SSD is like programming this circuit with different voltages and then using them for the interpretation of information.
+Storing data inside an SSD is akin to programming this circuit with different voltages and then utilizing them for the interpretation of information.
 Each cell can hold 1, 2, 3, or 4 bits of information.
-So, it is a big but microscopic group of cells that always have some current even if you have your drive plugged off from the computer.
+So, it is a big but microscopic group of cells that always has some current, even if you have your drive unplugged from the computer.

 How is data stored inside an SSD?

 There are many different parts in an SSD.
-Controller, DRAM, Capacitors, Resistors, PCB, and NAND Flash are some of the main components.
+The main components include the controller, DRAM, Capacitors, Resistors, PCB, and NAND flash.
 The Controller is like the processor that takes the commands from the computer.
-RAM is there for keeping the fast incoming flow of data in check and also create tables of the data location on the NAND Flash.
-The real magic of permanent storage happens inside the NAND Flash (which is made up of Floating gate MOSFETs).
+RAM is there to keep the fast incoming flow of data in check and also to create tables of the data location on the NAND Flash.
+The real magic of permanent storage happens inside the NAND Flash.
+Older SSDs used floating gate, but as we switched to 3D NAND, we also switched to charge-trap flash.

 Now, to understand how this data retention happens, you’ll have to know a little about the workings of these floating gate transistors.
 Normal transistors can’t store current because there is no space for that.
-Floating Gate Transistors have an extra layer of metal insulated by a di-electric material.
+Floating-Gate Transistors and charge-trap cells have an extra layer of metal insulated by a dielectric material.
 Electric charge can be stored inside this layer.
-The di-electric keeps the data from leaking out from this conductive layer, hence enabling the data to stay there for very long periods of time.
+The dielectric prevents data from leaking out of this conductive layer, thereby enabling the data to remain there for extended periods.

-The controller takes the incoming data and programs each cell with either 0 or 1 i.e. high voltage or low voltage.
-When there is a high voltage at the floating gate, the threshold voltage of the transistor changes.
+The controller takes the incoming data and programs each cell with either 0 or 1, i.e., high voltage or low voltage.
+When a high voltage is applied to the floating gate, the threshold voltage of the transistor changes.
 This threshold voltage can then be used to read the data.

-All this happens at a very tiny scale and in order to understand it in complete detail, you’ll have to dig a little deeper into the concepts of semiconductors and quantum physics.
+All this happens at a very tiny scale, and to understand it in complete detail, you’ll have to dig a little deeper into the concepts of semiconductors and quantum physics.

 But, in simple words, we combine millions and billions of these transistors inside semiconductor chips.
-If we store one bit per cell, we call it an SLC SSD.
+If we store one bit per cell, we refer to it as an SLC SSD.
 For 2 bits per cell, we have MLC SSD, and so on.
-But, the fundamental thing is that we combine these cells in order to create a big space for storing these bits.
+However, the fundamental thing is that we combine these cells to create ample space for storing these bits.

-We work with numbers, alphabets, images, videos, etc on our computers but computers just understand 0’s and 1’s.
-So, even the very complex software and huge videos are working with 0’s and 1’s.
-This all needs storage and because the scale of these numbers become so huge, we need very dense storage mediums.
+We work with numbers, alphabets, images, videos, etc, on our computers, but computers just understand 0s and 1s.
+So, even the very complex software and huge videos are working with 0s and 1s.
+This all needs storage, and because the scale of these numbers becomes so huge, we need very dense storage mediums.
 SSDs fulfill this demand because we are capable of fabricating billions of transistors inside tiny chips.

 Floating Gate Transistor and its role in storing data without power requirements

-Now, in a floating gate transistor, there are three extra layers i.e. one floating gate and two insulating layers.
+In a floating gate transistor, there are three additional layers: one floating gate and two insulating layers.
 This floating gate is where all the data storage happens.
-It can keep a minimal amount of charge stored in it for years.
+It can store a minimal amount of charge for years.
 In SSDs, this charge is utilized to store the information.
 A floating gate transistor looks like this.

 Once a cell is charged with an appropriate charge level, the insulation layers around the floating gate prevent the charge from leaking.
 When we have to read the data, we just check the threshold voltage of the transistor.
-If it is higher than normal, then there is a charge on the floating gate that has increased this voltage.
+If it is higher than usual, then a charge on the floating gate has increased this voltage.
 The controller interprets it

-A lot of power is required while writing the data on any SSD.
-The peak power consumption in high-speed Gen 5.0 drives can reach around 20 Watts sometimes.
-But, once the charge is stored inside the NAND Flash, it is going to stay there even if you plug your drive out of the computer.
+A significant amount of power is required when writing data to any SSD.
+The peak power consumption in high-speed Gen 5.0 drives can reach approximately 20 watts at times.
+However, once the charge is stored inside the NAND Flash, it remains there even if you unplug your drive from the computer.

-Charge Leakage and its impact of data retention
+Charge Leakage and its impact on data retention

 Charge leakage is a real phenomenon in electronics.
-The insulating material that holds the charge to stay inside the floating gate is pretty thin (in nanometers).
-So, over time, this charge is going to leak to achieve an equilibrium.
-This is where the hard drives tend to win because they store the data with the help of magnetism.
+The insulating material that holds the charge inside the floating gate is fragile (in nanometers).
+Over time, this charge will leak to achieve an equilibrium.
+This is where hard drives tend to excel because they store data using magnetism.

 The amount of charge leakage from the floating gate transistors increases as the SSDs age.
-Writing the data requires the charge to pass through this insulating material which results in wear over time.
-So, if your drive is older, the chances of losing your data increase a lot more.
+Writing the data requires the charge to pass through this insulating material, which results in wear over time.
+So, if your drive is older, the chances of losing your data increase significantly.

 Writing the data (in SLC SSD)

-Imagine the host (CPU) gave the command for writing a chunk of data with this sequence of bits (1,0,1,1) of data for permanent storage inside the SSD.
-The controller would take the request and find the appropriate location i.e. a page of cells usually 4KB (around 32,000 cells) in size.
-It will first erase a block (made up of several pages) which will set all the cells to logic 1.
+Imagine the host (CPU) issuing a command to write a chunk of data with the sequence of bits (1, 0, 1, 1) for permanent storage inside the SSD.
+The controller would take the request and locate the appropriate page, typically a 4KB (approximately 32,000 cells) page.
+It will first erase a block (comprising several pages), which will set all the cells to logic 1.

 To write “1010”, the SSD will: